ministryofjustice/security-guidance/README.md

 [bundler]: http://bundler.io/

-Once you have Ruby and Bundler set up, you can install this project's dependencies by running the following in this directory:
+Once you have Ruby and Bundler set up, you can install this project's dependencies by running the following in the `docs` directory:

 ```bash
 bundle install